nchucvml/MFADNet/readme.md

 ## Usage

+Uut the dataset in ./MFADNet/new_datasets and the label in ./MFADNet/new_training_label

+The file format can be refer to exmple files in the folder

+## Instructions for Code:

+Train the model
 ```
 cd MFADNet
 train.py
 ```
-For save the output
+Save the output
 ```
 cd MFADNet
 train.py
 ```

-## Instructions for Code:
 ### Requirements
 The most important packages:
 ```